ggcarvalho/IN1076_Capstone/README.md

 - Brighten (`brighten`): Brightens the image in 20%.

-- Darken (`darken`): Darkens the image in 25%.
+- Darken (`darken`): Darkens the image by 25%.

 - Identity (`identity`): Returns the original image.

 ## Convolution | Cross-correlation

 The function apply_kernel in `image.py` implements the cross-correlation.
 It is similar to a convolution, without needing to "rotate" the kernel matrices.
 All of the kernel matrices are already "rotated".
 In that case, the cross-correlation with the given kernel is, by definition, the convolution needed to process the image.
 ![convolution](conv.gif)